1. Home

 Targeting Out-Of-State Drivers

 The police cannot stop a vehicle only because they suspect the driver of transporting drugs.
-However, they can stop a car for other reasons like speeding, running a stop sign, or missing a taillight.
-When an officer stops a vehicle for a non-drug related offense, he or she has clearance to question the driver about suspected drug activity.
+However, they can stop a car for other reasons, like speeding, running a stop sign or missing a taillight.
+When an officer stops a vehicle for a nondrug-related offense, he or she has clearance to question the driver about suspected drug activity.

 Often, the police will ask the driver if he or she is carrying anything illegal in the vehicle.
-If the driver replies “no,” the police will proceed by asking to search the vehicle.
+If the driver denies it, the police will proceed by asking to search the vehicle.
 As a part of this ruse traffic stop, another officer with a drug dog may “just happen” to be in the area and proceed to search the car.
 What began as a simple traffic stop can spiral into a full-blown drug bust.

 Know Your Rights

 In Nebraska, drug checkpoint stops are most common in Hamilton County, Buffalo County and Holt County.
 However, they may occur anywhere along I-80 or I-29 – the “drug pipeline,” as the police call it.
 If you are pulled over by the police and they don’t arrest you for an offense, you do not have to answer all their questions or consent to a search.
 The police need probable cause or a warrant to search your vehicle.
-Additionally, if the officer does not indicate you are in custody, politely suggest that you need to go.
+Additionally, if the officer does not indicate that you are in custody, politely suggest that you need to leave.

 If you were targeted by police while traveling through the state and they discovered drugs in your vehicle, contact our law firm as soon as possible.
 We are skilled at challenging every aspect of a drug stop.
 We frequently reference United States v.
 Gault, a U.S. Supreme Court case that addresses issues related to the gathering of information by police.

-We Are Ready To Fight For You
+We Are Ready to Fight for You